lsu-ddem/pathways-site/content/2_Graphics/3_BugSquish/1_Lesson_1/_index.md

 As mentioned, the libraries are a collection of javascript code.
 To see this raw code, type the url from the HTML line above into your browser and you can see the base code for this library.

 ---
+### Let's Practice!

+For a quick practice, let's do exactly what is _highly_ recommended in the section just above us.

+* Open a new p5 sketch.
+Name it something easily recodnizable like `p5.play starting template`.
+* Copy the line of html code form above and past it into the `index.html` file of your newly created sketch.
+    * Be sure that you go to line 6 and move all of the contents down one line to avoid possible formatting errors.
+* Once you have pasted this line into the code, save the sketch.

+Now whenever you create a sketch using the p5.play library you can search for this code in the `My Sketches` menu and duplicate it before working.
+This will help you automatically have the p5.play library ready to go and you won't need to come back to this page over and over again just for that single line.

+---

 ## Spawning Sprites with P5.play